 If you are not up to talking to visitors, the app offers three pre-recorded voice replies for common scenarios, such as telling a courier to "leave the package outside".
 But I wish there were more voice recordings or a function to let users record their own replies.

-Like other Arlo products, I found the doorbell and chime to be easy to set up, with visual aids and even short video tutorials to guide users.
+Like other Arlo products, I found the doorbell and chime easy to set up, with visual aids and short video tutorials to guide users.

 But the doorbell is clearly not for everyone, given that it requires a base station and lacks a camera.
 While its $129 retail price seems affordable enough at first glance, its true cost is actually higher, unless you have already invested in Arlo's smart home devices.